michaelwehrley/notes/postgresql/postgresql.md

 ### Database Management Systems (DBMS)

+A database management system provides for all the following:

 1. Provides all the access needed to **create the database**;
 1. Provides a way to **query data** such as SQL;
 1. **Multitask**: allow multiple users or systems to access the database concurrently (unless writing is occuring);